StarKRE22/Atomic/Docs/Entities/Collections/IReadOnlyEntityCollection.md

 | `void CopyTo(E[] array, int arrayIndex)` | Copies all entities into the specified array starting at the given index.           |

 ---

-## Remarks
-- Developed for maximum efficiency in memory and speed.
-- External modifications are not allowed; collection changes are managed by the system owning the entities.